 Oplysninger om albummet The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II af Samuel Taylor Coleridge

 Vi viser dig det seneste album af Samuel Taylor Coleridge med titlen The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol II.
-Albummet er udgivet den Torsdag 18 september 2025.
+Albummet er udgivet den Tirsdag 4 November 2025.

 Vi vil minde dig om et andet gammelt album, der går forud for dette: The Complete Poetical Works of Samuel Taylor Coleridge.
 Vol I.